Oasis Siberian Larch

 Hardiness Zone: 1b

-A recent introduction of this tall deciduous-conifer that holds it green color longer into the fall than the species, and subsequently turning golden yellow later as well; habit is also much fuller and denser than the species
+A recent introduction of this tall deciduous conifer that holds it green colour longer into the fall than the species, and subsequently turning golden yellow later as well; habit is also much fuller and denser than the species

 Oasis Siberian Larch has green foliage which emerges light green in spring.
 The needle-like leaves turn an outstanding gold in the fall.
 Neither the flowers nor the fruit are ornamentally significant.
 The rough tan bark and gold branches add an interesting dimension to the landscape.

 Oasis Siberian Larch is a dense deciduous tree with a strong central leader and a shapely oval form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Oasis Siberian Larch is recommended for the following landscape applications;